 On average, the ICT sector accounts for 1% of the workforce in LMICs.52 This includes all workers in ICT firms, not just ICT specialists.
-Globally, about half of ICT specialists work in non-ICT sectors, illustrating the economy-wide importance of the availability of high-level skills to manage ICT operations in large firms and government agencies.53 Approximately 1% of workers in LMICs are characterized as ICT specialists.
-For more advanced OECD economies, the share is 2-5%.54
+Approximately 1% of workers in LMICs are characterized as ICT specialists.
+For more advanced OECD economies, the share is 2-5%.53

 Trends in data from OECD countries indicate that the ICT sector in LMICs will likely continue to expand, but may not become a major generator of direct employment.
-In 2015, the ICT sector accounted for 10% of total value added in South Korea, over 7% in Sweden and slightly less than 7% in Finland.55 However, multiplier employment effects may be large, and benefit lower income individuals.56 In the US and Turkey, one job in the high-tech industry generates 3 to 5 jobs elsewhere in the local economy.
+In 2015, the ICT sector accounted for 10% of total value added in South Korea, over 7% in Sweden and slightly less than 7% in Finland.54 However, multiplier employment effects may be large, and benefit lower income individuals.55 In the US and Turkey, one job in the high-tech industry generates 3 to 5 jobs elsewhere in the local economy.
 Many of these additional jobs are low- or medium-skilled in local services such as retail, cleaning, and food preparation.
 Hormuud Telecom, the largest operator in Somalia, employs 5,000 staff and supports 25,000 agents.
-While direct employment effects may be skewed toward the highly skill-intensive jobs, employment spillovers of the ICT sectors are more likely to benefit the lower skilled jobs.57
+While direct employment effects may be skewed toward the highly skill-intensive jobs, employment spillovers of the ICT sectors are more likely to benefit the lower skilled jobs.56